WICG/view-transitions/explainer.md

 - **image wrapper**: This element has a width and height of 100%, and [`isolation: isolate`](https://developer.mozilla.org/en-US/docs/Web/CSS/isolation).
 This wrapper is useful when cross-fading images (documented later).
 - **image**: This contains the cached image, which may paint outside the parent elements.
 This would be a replaced element so CSS properties like `object-fit` will be supported.
 This element has a width and height of 100%, although the image may paint outside of its own bounds, similar to how a `box-shadow` is painted outside of an element's bounds.

-These elements will be addressable via pseudo-elements.
+These elements will be accessible to the developer via pseudo-elements.

 - [Open question](https://github.com/WICG/shared-element-transitions/issues/75): How does the UA apply styles to these elements?
 Particularly styles which are specific to one transition element, such as its transform.
 Inline styles are simple, but tricky for a developer to override in a stylesheet.
 An alternative would be to generate a `<style>` and put it, and the transition elements, in a shadow root along with the transition elements.